Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 (f) the Supplier, at the Supplier’s own cost, shall make good any errors, defects or omissions in the Services provided to the Purchaser.

 The Supplier will perform the Services at the location set out in the Order or as notified to the Supplier by the Purchaser from time to time, as applicable.
+If the Purchaser notifies of a material change to the location of the Services, the Supplier will be deemed to have agreed to such change unless written notice is received by the Purchaser that the Supplier does not accept the changed location within 3 days of the date of the Purchaser’s notice.

 (a) the Supplier holds all consents, approvals, permits and licences necessary for the manufacture (if applicable), storage and/or supply of the Goods and/or performance of the Services;